 “Ash Wednesday is a soapy melodrama that isn’t much good as a movie but may be interesting to some audiences all the same.
 It’s about how a 50ish wife (Elizabeth Taylor), her marriage threatened by a younger woman, has a face-lift in order to keep her husband (Henry Fonda).
 It doesn’t work, but she gets a nice winter in a ski resort out of it and an affair with Helmut Berger.”

-In all honesty that’s all there is to Ash Wednesday.
-Trying to read some kind of subtext into Jean-Claude Tramont’s flimsy script is utterly pointless so I won’t bother.
-But when you consider the film’s 1973 release date, the movie becomes somewhat notable for the way it dared to tackle aging and beauty myths.
+In all honesty that’s all, there is to Ash Wednesday.
+Trying to read some deeper subtext into Jean-Claude Tramont’s script is pointless so I won’t bother.
+But when you consider the film’s 1973 release date, the movie becomes notable for the way it dared to tackle aging and beauty myths.
 In a memorable opening sequence featuring actual footage from real operations; viewers are subjected to an appropriately ugly and unflinching look at cosmetic surgery as an elderly Elizabeth Taylor decides to reluctantly go under the knife.
 The makeup used to age Taylor (who was only 41 years old) is pretty convincing, but she’s soon magically transformed into the flawless middle-aged beauty that she actually was at the time.

-As the film slowly unfolds the audience is supposed to be surprised by the May-September romance that blossoms between 41 year-old Elizabeth Taylor and 29 year-old Helmut Berger, but that’s impossible.
+As the film slowly unfolds the audience is supposed to be surprised by the May-September romance that blossoms between 41-year-old Elizabeth Taylor and 29-year-old Helmut Berger, but that’s impossible.
 Taylor still looked stunning at 41, which only manages to muddle the plot.
 And when a ragged looking Henry Fonda finally shows up as the cold distracted husband who is having an affair behind Taylor’s back you’re left wondering, why?
-There is a great scene where Taylor confronts Henry Fonda telling him that she only had plastic surgery in an effort to get him back, but Fonda isn’t moved.
-Elizabeth Taylor’s character is forced to realize that plastic surgery can’t save a marriage that is emotionally dead.
+There is a great scene where Taylor confronts Fonda’s character telling him that she only had plastic surgery in an effort to get him back but Fonda isn’t moved.
+Taylor’s character is forced to realize that plastic surgery can’t save a marriage that is emotionally dead.

-Rumor has it that Taylor’s husband Richard Burton thought Ash Wednesday was incredibly vulgar and he was bothered by the love scenes Berger shared with Taylor.
-Richard Burton was sure that Berger and Taylor were having an affair off screen as well, even though Helmut Berger was open about his homosexuality.
+Rumor has it that Richard Burton thought Ash Wednesday was incredibly vulgar and he was bothered by the love scenes Berger shared with Taylor.
+Burton was sure that Berger and Taylor were having an affair off-screen as well, even though Berger was open about his homosexuality.
 According to writer Dominick Dunne who produced Ash Wednesday, the behind-the-scenes drama happening during the making of the film was more interesting than anything going on in front of the cameras.
-Elizabeth Taylor was chronically late to the set prompting Paramount Studio head Robert Evans to fly off the handle and the fights that occurred between Taylor and Burton were explosive enough to frighten the rest of the cast and crew.
+Taylor was chronically late to the set prompting Paramount Studio head Robert Evans to fly off the handle and the fights that occurred between Taylor and Burton were explosive enough to frighten the rest of the cast and crew.

 Ash Wednesday is only available on video and I can’t really make a case for its DVD release.
 Many of Elizabeth Taylor’s adoring fans would probably like to see the film become more easily available, but for now they’re going to have to pick up a used copy of the Paramount VHS at Amazon if they want to see it.